Imee Marcos: Torture and murder of Archimedes Trajano

 Imee Marcos being supported by her father, Ferdinand Marcos.

 The torture and killing of Archimedes Trajano was attributed to Imee Marcos, then the National Chairman of the Kabataang Barangay.
 "On August 31, 1977, Archimedes Trajano, a 21-year-old student of Mapua Institute of Technology, attended an open forum with Imee Marcos, 21-year-old daughter of the dictator.
 Her father had appointed her National Chairman of the Kabataang Barangay youth organization.
 When Trajano questioned her about her appointment, Imee apparently became irritated.
 Her guards seized Trajano and dragged him away.
-His body was found hours later: he had been severely tortured and beaten to death."
+His body was found hours later, and it has severe bruises, wounds and lifeless: he had been severely tortured and beaten to death."

 Nine years after the killing of Archimedes Trajano, his mother, Agapita Trajano, pressed charges against Imee Marcos and her accomplices for "false imprisonment, kidnapping, wrongful death, and a deprivation of rights" of her son.
 Marcos and her lawyers did not deny that Trajano was tortured—instead, they argued that as agents of the state, the soldiers who killed Trajano were immune from suit in a foreign state.
 The Honolulu district court awarded $2.5 million in punitive damages, $1.25 million for mental anguish to Agapita Trajano and $246,966 in attorney's fees and costs against Imee Marcos for the murder of Archimedes Trajano, by Marcos's personal bodyguards.
 Imee Marcos responded by saying, "Yes, Archimedes Trajano was tortured and killed but it's none of your business."